 In each cross-frame, the hammer-beam figures are paired in opposition, and various attempts have been made to identify and interpret the individualised figures.
 At the east, most holy, end are the Virgin Mary and the risen Christ (contested by some scholars!).
 The rest of the angels are dressed as clergy and their assistants vested for the celebration of high mass, or perhaps participants in the popular late-medieval celebration the Coronation of the Virgin.
 Some bear chalices; others censers, candlesticks and gospel books.

 Subsidiary carving is of even finer quality.
 The cornice carries two tiers of demi angels, again individualised.
 The wall posts house forty-two figures of saints and prophets sheltered by carved capitals: St Joachim carries a basket of turtle doves; St James the Great on pilgrimage, with his pilgrim's hat, travel pouch and staff, toes clearly peeping out from his sandals; St Simon (or possibly St James the Less) bears the saw of his martyrdom, as does St Andrew with the saltire; St Michael skewers his dragon.

 In the darker corners of the roof stranger entities lurk.
 Wolves, cats and apes preside.
 A naked doctor proffers a flask - a quack?
 At the east end, between the Virgin and the risen Christ, and in typical medieval juxtaposition of the sacred and profane, a pair of naked, hirsute, woodwose emerge from the forest wielding clubs.

-Take your binoculars with you and prepare to spend an hour or so exploring this magnificent roof.
-Oh - and there's a fourteenth-century waggon roof in the chancel.
+Take your binoculars with you and prepare to spend an hour or so exploring this magnificent roof - one of the outstanding works of English medieval art.
+And there's a fourteenth-century waggon roof in the chancel.

 Literature: Tymms (1845-54); Beech (2015).